Youth Development and Innovation Director

 Her favorite part about camp is that it is the one place in the world where she truly feels like she can be herself and is accepted.
-Camp is a place where being silly and loud is praised.
-Which is great, because loud and silly is basically my default mode.
-I am water person, so during the summer I live in my bathing suit.
-I am always available for a Taylor Swift dance party or sing-a-longs.
-I am a believer of magic, specifically Disney magic.
+Camp is a place where being silly and loud is praised, which is great because loud and silly is Jessie’s default mode.
+She loves the water and practically lives in her bathing suit all summer.
+She’s always available for a Taylor Swift dance party or sing-a-longs and is an avid believer in magic, specifically Disney magic.
 Her favorite way to spend her time off is with her dog, Fitz.
-You can find us hiking, playing fetch, or napping.
+You can find them hiking, playing fetch, or napping.

 Director of Community Programs

 Day Camp Counselors

 Our goal is to ensure successful camping and educational experiences for each child.
 We maintain a proper staff-to-camper ratio dependent on age, and in-depth background and criminal history checks are diligently performed on all applicants.
 We believe that our counselors are what make Frost Valley’s day camp meaningful, and many are former campers who are very familiar with our camp culture and traditions.
 Counselors undergo extensive training in our policies and procedures which stress health and safety, first.